SIG Sauer

-L&O Holding is the parent company of the German SIG Sauer GmbH & Co.
-KG, the Swiss SIG Sauer AG, and the American SIG Sauer, Inc.
+L&O Holding is the parent company of the Swiss SIG Sauer AG and the American Sig Sauer Inc.

 History

-1853: Schweizerische Waggonfabrik (SWF) is created
+1853–1863

 The origins of the SIG Sauer company lie in the company named Schweizerische Waggonfabrik ("Swiss Wagon Factory"), which was founded in 1853 by Friedrich Peyer im Hof (1817–1900), Heinrich Moser (1805–1874) and Johann Conrad Neher (1818–1877).

 The group pooled their engineering talents and created the Prelaz-Burnand rifle, known as the "Prélaz-Burnand 1859" or "Prelaz-Burnand 1860" rifle.
 The invention of this rifle is credited to gunsmith Jean-Louis Joseph Prélaz and army officer Edouard Burnand.
 The rifle was submitted to an 1860 competition by Switzerland's Federal Ministry of Defence.
 It won and in 1864 the company was awarded a contract to produce 30,000 Prelaz-Burnand rifles, adopted as the M1863.

-1864: SWF changes to Schweizerische Industrie-Gesellschaft (SIG)
+1864–1975

-Upon receiving the 1864 government contract to produce rifles, the company name was changed to Schweizerische Industrie-Gesellschaft (SIG, German for "Swiss Industrial Company"), known as Société Industrielle Suisse in French-speaking regions of Switzerland, reflecting the new emphasis on their production.
+Upon receiving the 1864 government contract to produce rifles, the company name was changed to Schweizerische Industrie Gesellschaft (SIG, German for "Swiss Industrial Company"), known as Société Industrielle Suisse in French-speaking regions of Switzerland, reflecting the new emphasis on their production.

 The SIG P210 pistol was developed in 1947 based on the French Modèle 1935 pistol (the Petter-Browning design was licensed).
 It was adopted by the Swiss military in 1949 as the "Pistole 49".
-This single-action semi-automatic P210 brought SIG much acclaim, due to the precision manufacturing processes employed in its manufacture and its resultant accuracy and reliability.
+This single-action semi-automatic P210 brought SIG much acclaim, due to the precision processes employed in its manufacture and its resultant accuracy and reliability.
 The P210 frame design incorporates external rails that fit closely with the slide, thus eliminating play in the mechanism during firing.
 The P210 was noted for its extreme accuracy.
 The Petter-Browning patent was a refinement of the Browning Hi-Power (P35), which was John Moses Browning's last design which was created for the French 1935 pistol, but not adopted.

 Swiss law limits the ability of Swiss companies to export firearms.
 Swiss companies which wish to do this have to do so by using a foreign partner.
-So in the 1970s SIG purchased both Hämmerli and J. P. Sauer and Sohn, which resulted in the formation of SIG Sauer.
+So in the 1970s SIG purchased both Swiss Hämmerli and German J. P. Sauer and Sohn, which resulted in the formation of SIG Sauer.